How Christianity grew

 This brings to an end our story of the Jewish background to Christianity, and how Christianity developed and grew.

-Now there is a choice either to follow the story of Christianity in the Roman Empire and its adoption by Constantine.
+Now follow the story of Christianity in the Roman Empire and its adoption by Constantine.